oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

     to those illustrated in Example 2.
 This example only includes the PUBLISH control packets containing the OpenC2 request and response messages.
- 1. The `response_requested` aregument is omitted from the `query` request message so the Consumers exhibit the default behavior of sending a complete response.
+ 1. The `response_requested` argument is omitted from the `query` request message so the Consumers exhibit the default behavior of sending a complete response.
  1. For compactness these examples use a simplified `request_id`